 If you have done this, please let me know how you got on, or if you have any questions, please leave them in the comments section below.

 I get countless emails and comments on my youtube videos from people wanting to know the difference between a floor that has been oiled and a floor that has been lacquered.

-So lets say you want to refinish your floor using the method outlines in How To Refinish a Wood Floor Without Sanding.
-Ideally you really want to identify whether or not the floor has been finished with a wax/oil based product or a polyurethane/acrylic based product.
+So let’s say you want to refinish your floor using the method outlined in How To Refinish a Wood Floor Without Sanding.
+Ideally, you really want to identify whether or not the floor has been finished with a wax/oil-based product or a polyurethane/acrylic-based product.

-If the floor is anything other than pine, beech, maple, oak or any other light wood my colour descriptions aren’t going to mean much.
+If the floor is anything other than pine, beech, maple, oak, or any other light wood, my color descriptions aren’t going to mean much.

-But generally oiled floors tend to go a lot darker and orangey.
-Even when they are first finished they are darker and more orange than floors that are lacquered.
+But generally, oiled floors tend to go a lot darker and orangey.
+Even when they are first finished, they are darker and more orange than lacquered floorsh.

-Oil based finishes tend to matt down a lot more in high traffic areas whereas lacquered floors just have individual scratches.
-So in a doorway for example, on an oiled floor, there appears to be no ‘sheen’ or reflective surface at all, its all matted down from wear and tear.
+Oil-based finishes tend to matt down a lot more in high-traffic areas, whereas lacquered floors have individual scratches.
+So in a doorway for example, on an oiled floor, there appears to be no ‘sheen’ or reflective surface; it’s all matted down from wear and tear.

 And last of all, oiled floors tend to feel a little more rubbery or waxy.
 This is subtle.
-This distinction, along with the other descriptions are pretty subjective and may mean nothing without seeing lots of different floors.
+This distinction, along with the other descriptions, is pretty subjective and may mean nothing without seeing many different floors.
 I’m just doing the best I can to answer a common question.

-If for any reason you just cannot identify what is on your floor, it is possible to go ahead with polyurethane, its just not idea.
-I have seen oiled floors that have been lacquered and generally its not too much of a problem.
-Just make sure you key it thoroughly with the 120grit so you don’t get delamination.
+If, for any reason, you cannot identify what is on your floor, it is possible to go ahead with polyurethane; it’s not ideal.
+I have seen oiled floors that have been lacquered and generally, it’s not too much of a problem.
+Just make sure you key it thoroughly with the 120grit, so you don’t get delamination.